 …and, as Ensslin admonishes us, “serve very cold.”

 The Smith & Cross rum is an excellent choice for the Doctor; it has a similar flavor profile to the Swedish Punch, and its elevated ABV helps it stand up to the Punch’s assertiveness.
-Less hogo-laden, but very pleasant in this drink, are Myers’s and Appleton 12.
+Less hogo-laden, but pleasant here, are Myers’s and Appleton 12.

 As far as I know, Kronan is the only Swedish Punch (or “Punsch,” as they prefer to spell it) commercially available in the US.
 It only recently became available in my region; my pleasure in finding it in my liquor store is the thing that inspired me to try the Doctor in the first place.

 But if your local supplier doesn’t have it, you’re still not out of luck.
-It turns out to be pretty easy to make the Punch yourself—if you have access to Batavia-Arrack (it comes from Haus Alpenz, the same outfit that imports Kronan).
-There is a well-regarded recipe for a version of Swedish Punch at Eric Ellestad’s SavoyStomp; it makes a large pot of punch, but is easily scaled to size.
+It turns out to be pretty easy to make the Punch yourself—if you have access to Batavia-Arrack (it comes from Haus Alpenz, the same outfit that imports Kronan). .

 The Doctor serves as a fine reminder that it pays to experiment.
 In this case, the drink evolved from rudimentary and clunky to elegant and lush.
 Instead of the rum-and-lime cliché, it is a sophisticated combination of flavors that doesn’t follow the expected course.